tensorflow/tfjs-models/body-pix/README-v2.md

   * **segmentationThreshold** - Defaults to 0.7.
 Must be between 0 and 1.
 For each pixel, the model estimates a score between 0 and 1 that indicates how confident it is that part of a person is displayed in that pixel.
 This *segmentationThreshold* is used to convert these values to binary 0 or 1s by determining the minimum value a pixel's score must have to be considered part of a person.
 In essence, a higher value will create a tighter crop around a person but may result in some pixels being that are part of a person being excluded from the returned segmentation mask.
+  * **maxDetections** -  Defaults to 10.
+For pose estimation, the maximum number of person poses to detect per image.
+  * **scoreThreshold** - Defaults to 0.3.
+For pose estimation, only return individual person detections that have root part score greater or equal to this value.
+  * **nmsRadius** - Defaults to 20.
+For pose estimation, the non-maximum suppression part distance in pixels.
+It needs to be strictly positive.
+Two parts suppress each other if they are less than `nmsRadius` pixels away.

 #### Returns

-It returns a `Promise` that resolves with a `PersonSegmentation` object.
+It returns a `Promise` that resolves with a `SemanticPersonSegmentation` object.
 Multiple people in the image get merged into a single binary mask.
-In addition to `width`, `height`, and `data` fields, `PersonSegmentation` object also has a field `pose`.
-Although the segmentation covers every person in the image, the pose works when there is 1 person in the image.
+In addition to `width`, `height`, and `data` fields, it returns a field `allPoses` which contains poses for all people.

 ```javascript